 The misinformation pipeline operates through several stages:

-MIRI and Redwood Research publish papers and give interviews using anthropomorphic language about AI systems.
-These claims are framed as rigorous safety research.
+Stage 1: MIRI and Redwood Research publish papers using anthropomorphic language about AI systems.

 4.2 The Amplification Effect

-This process mirrors recent research on training data influence, where as few as 250 repeated documents can disproportionately shape model behavior (Sharma et al., 2025).
-In the discourse ecosystem, the same core claims from MIRI and affiliated organizations get amplified through hundreds of articles, podcast appearances, and conference presentations, creating the appearance of widespread independent validation when sources are actually highly correlated.
+This mirrors recent research on training data influence, where as few as 250 repeated documents can disproportionately shape model behavior (Souly et al., 2025).
+In discourse, core claims from aligned organizations get amplified through hundreds of outlets, creating the appearance of independent validation when sources are actually correlated.

 5. Real Harms Created